benbc/benbc.github.com/source/_posts/2013-01-27-a-simple-enlive-example.markdown

 So, having wrestled with this for a while (and having surface after a longish dive in the Enlive source code), I've put together a [basic example] [github-project], which I think takes a reasonable, minimal approach to using Enlive for a simple web application.
+This post walks through it, explaining how it fits together.
 It is not intended to be a complete introduction to what Enlive can do; for that, read the tutorials and [documentation] [enlive].

 <!--more-->